SF-WDI-LABS/mongoose-books-app/README.md

 We could just send along a lot of static files -- and we'll look at how to do that with Express a little later today.
 In that case, we'd make a separate jQuery AJAX request for any of our data we wanted to display.

+# Edit this part!!!!
 For HTML, though, we're going to take advantage of something called server-side templating.
 Server-side HTML templating basically lets us put data into an HTML file before the server sends it over to the client.
 The template is like a version of an HTML file with blanks, and we let a server-side "view engine" know how to fill them in with the server's data.

+# Edit this part!!!
 1. Install the templating system `ejs` for this project using the Terminal:

   ```bash
      npm install ejs --save
   ```
+# Edit this part!!!
 1. Create a new folder `views` with a file `index.ejs` inside.
 The `index.ejs` file will be our template, and ejs will translate it into HTML before sending it to clients.
 Our `index.ejs` can look exactly like an HMTL file.
 For now, it should just say `<h1>General Assembly Rocks!</h1>` (or a custom message of your choice).

 1. Set the project's view engine to ejs.
 This lets express know what module should render the template (i.e., fill in the blanks).